DefinetlyNotAI/Logicytics/README.md

 ID, and are written into that run's `packages/` and `hashes/` directories;
 collector workspaces and `logs/` remain run-scoped.
 Explicit reruns use a `rerun-<utc>-run-<id>.zip` package identity.
+Add `--interactive` to `run` when a transient command window should pause on the final status; noninteractive and automated runs never prompt.

 `debug` writes redacted environment, preflight, Sysinternals, Python-support, version, and configured file-integrity diagnostics to